 Signs and Symptoms of Ecstasy (MDMA) Use

-If you are the parent, a family member or close friend of someone who is going out to clubs, music festivals or similar events frequently, you would be wise to know the signs and symptoms of ecstasy use.
+If you are a parent, a family member or a close friend of someone who is going out to clubs, music festivals or similar events frequently, you would be wise to know the signs and symptoms of ecstasy use.
 Illicit use of ecstasy is very common at these venues.
-Ecstasy is highly damaging and addictive and the person who gets into heavy use of this drug may need professional help to escape from the addiction.
+Ecstasy is highly damaging and addictive, and the person who gets into heavy use of this drug may need professional help to escape from the addiction.

-Ecstasy, which is also known as MDMA, is a modification of methamphetamine and has some of similar effects to that drug.
-It is immediately a stimulant but its stimulating effects can increase to dangerous levels.
-It causes the body to heat up which, combined with hours of dancing in a warm environment, can cause temperature to reach lethal levels.
-Dance clubs where many of the patrons use ecstasy often provide a “chill room” where a person can buy cold water and cool off.
+Ecstasy, which is also known as MDMA, is a modification of methamphetamine and has some similar effects to that drug.
+It is immediately a stimulant, but its stimulating effects can increase to dangerous levels.
+It causes the body to heat up, which, combined with hours of dancing in a warm environment, can cause bodily temperature to reach lethal levels.
+Dance clubs where many patrons use ecstasy often provide a “chill room” where a person can buy cold water and cool off.
 When the temperature gets too high, organ breakdown can occur, especially in the kidneys, and this can kill the drug user.

 People take the drug for the euphoric, intoxicating effects.
-Signs of ecstasy use include heightened sensory perception, for example, the tactile sense may be exaggerated.
-A person may want to be touched or want to touch things that feel nice to him or her.
-A person going to clubs to dance will have his energy increased so that he can dance all night.
+Signs of ecstasy use include heightened sensory perception, and the tactile sense may be exaggerated.
+A person may want to be touched or want to touch things that feel good.
+A person going to clubs to dance will have their energy increased so they can dance all night.

-But the user may experience nausea, chills, or involuntary teeth clenching.
+But the user may also experience nausea, chills or involuntary teeth clenching.
 Muscles may cramp and vision may blur or be otherwise disturbed.
 It could be a sign of ecstasy use if a young person comes home after an all-night party and seems excited and energetic, but perhaps a little confused.
-They may also be sweating but have chills and nausea.
+They may also be sweating in combination with chills and nausea.
 They may have a dry mouth and dilated pupils.
 Muscles may be tense and the person may seem overly alert for the circumstances.